Random Glucose Testing: Why It’s Important

 Exercise and Glucose Testing

 Exercise can play a role in your random glucose test results.

 Generally, exercise will lower glucose levels.
 It may even require you to

-adjust your insulin regimen, if you’re taking shots every day.
+adjust your insulin regimen, if you’re on intensive insulin therapy.
 However, don’t

 let that discourage you from exercising.
 Exercise is one of the best ways you